IulianEles/control_panel_load/texts/description.md

 For more information on what Jelastic add-on is and how to apply it, follow the [Jelastic Add-ons](https://github.com/jelastic-jps/jpswiki/wiki/Jelastic-Addons) reference.

-*You can install the add-on to any environment by selecting Add-ons for the desired node (load balancer or application server) and click on Install under the [add-on name].*
+*You can install the add-on to any environment by selecting Add-ons for the desired node (load balancer or application server) and click on Install under the Load based node restart.*

 During installation you are asked to select the desired triggers for the node reboot:
 ![alt text](https://github.com/layershift/control_panel_load/blob/main/images/install.PNG)